-Santeri’s fantastic photo shows technicians from Bladefence using two 104-metre Bronyo Skylift S104HLA truck mounts, belonging to rental company Janneniska, to inspect turbine blades at a height of 98 metres.
+Santeri’s fantastic photo shows technicians from Bladefence using two 104-meter Bronyo Skylift S104HLA truck mounts, belonging to rental company Janneniska, to inspect turbine blades at a height of 98 meters.
 The photo was taken in southern Finland.

 Product of the Year – Mast Climbing Work Platforms/Hoists

 This inspired product offers multiple ways to carry material and personnel and has the capacity to transport large machines and materials.

 Product of the Year – Vehicle/trailer-mounted

 BRONTO SKYLIFT, FINLAND, for its S35EM truck

 Judges praised the platform’s capability to carry out a wide range of jobs despite its compact size.
 It also has an impressive outreach of 29 meters.

 Product of the Year – Scissor Lifts and Vertical Masts

 HYBEKO, NORWAY, for its Tunnel 3390 RT scissor lift

 This is a unique machine, based on a Genie GT-3390 RT scissor, but adapted for the particular demands of tunnel work.
 It creates a machine that helps contractors work safely and productively on challenging sites.